Introduced Animals in Australia

 Humans have been the most destructive animals ever introduced to Australia.

-Australia was isolated from the rest of the world for millions of years.
-In its isolation, many plants and animals evolved, specialised and adapted to Australia's unique environment.
-Up until the arrival of European settlers starting in 1788, only one non-indigenous animal was introduced to Australia.
+Australia has been isolated and insulated from the rest of the world for millions of years.
+In its isolation, many plants and animals evolved, specialised and adapted to Australia’s unique environment.
+Up until the arrival of Europeans settlers starting in 1788, only one non-indigenous animal was introduced to Australia.
 This was the dingo which arrived about 4,000 years ago.
-Since 1788, however more than 25 mammals, 20 birds, 4 reptiles, 1 frog, 34 fish, hundreds of marine species, an unknown number of invertebrates, and more than 2,800 weeds have been introduced to Australia.
+Since 1788 however more than 25 mammals, 20 birds, 4 reptiles, 1 frog, 34 fish, hundreds of marine species, an unknown number of invertebrates and more than 2,800 weeds have been introduced to Australia.

 The introduction of foreign plants and animals have sometimes had unforeseen impacts on native flora and fauna.
 These impacts have ranged from negligible to catastrophic.
 Many of these introduced species damage and degrade the ecosystem, bring new diseases, prey on native species, and compete with native plants and animals for food and shelter.